xet7/TSC/INSTALL.md

 symbols.
 These are needed by the developers to track down bugs more easily.

-After the last command finishes, you will find a `bin/smc` executable file below your chosen install directory.
-Execute it in order to start SMC.
+After the last command finishes, you will find a `bin/tsc` executable file below your chosen install directory.
+Execute it in order to start TSC.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-$ /opt/smc/bin/smc
+$ /opt/tsc/bin/tsc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Installing from Git